Sherborne Girls School

 Health Centre

-The Health Centre is staffed 24 hours a day during term time by a qualified nurse.
-The team offer a range of services from managing acute medical problems to supporting pupils to manage their own chronic health conditions such as epilepsy, diabetes, asthma, and allergies.
-In the event of pupils becoming unwell and needing to be admitted to the Health Centre there are eight beds for pupils to be supported as inpatients while they recover.
-There is also a pupil lounge and a sensory room which provides a space for pupils to relax, recharge and refocus when needed.
-Assimilated in the holistic approach, a therapy room is available for the use of visiting therapists, currently utilised by a physiotherapist, reflexologist, hypnotherapist and nutritionist.
+Staffed 24/7 during term time by a qualified nurse, the Health Centre offers a range of services, from managing acute medical issues to supporting pupils with chronic conditions such as epilepsy, diabetes, asthma, and allergies.
+If a pupil becomes unwell and requires inpatient care, the centre has eight beds available for recovery, alongside a pupil lounge and a sensory room designed for relaxation and mental wellbeing.
+As part of this holistic approach, a therapy room is available for visiting specialists, including a physiotherapist, reflexologist, hypnotherapist, and nutritionist.

-All boarding pupils are registered with the Grove Medical centre under the care of Dr Thomas and Dr Middle, this is to ensure we have a comprehensive overview of the pupil's health needs.
-GP clinics within the Health Centre are provided every weekday from 8am-9am.
-During this time the nursing team are able to give vaccinations, perform phlebotomy and arrange any samples or specimens to be taken to the surgery.
-The GPs work closely with the nurses, providing support and assistance outside of clinic times.
+All boarding pupils are registered with the Grove Medical Centre under the care of Dr. Thomas and Dr. Middle, ensuring a comprehensive understanding of each pupil’s health needs.
+GP clinics are held in the Health Centre every weekday from 8:00–9:00 am, during which the nursing team provides vaccinations, phlebotomy services, and sample collection.
+Outside of clinic hours, the GPs work closely with the nursing team to provide ongoing support and assistance.

 Safeguarding